The Fermi Large Area Telescope: A space-based MeV--GeV observatory

 The orbit of \fermi\ is slowly decaying, with an altitude loss more pronounced during the solar maximum: in 10 years, the altitude decreased by about 20~km, with a corresponding change in orbital period from 95.7 to 95.3~minutes.

 The attitude profile is determined in order to maximize the uniformity of exposure across the sky, leveraging the wide FOV of 2.4~sr. The Earth is a very bright source of \gammaRays\ \citep{limb09} and can cause excessive dead time saturating the trigger system, so it is best kept outside the FOV.
 In the nominal observation profile, in survey mode (``scanning''), the spacecraft rocks north and south of the orbital plane on alternate orbits.
 As a consequence, the LAT boresight is offset from the zenith toward either the north or south orbital poles by a characteristic rocking angle.
 Initially, the rocking angle was set at $35^\circ$.
-This value was later changed a few times to optimize the operation and performance; currently the rocking angle is set at $50^\circ$.
+This value was later changed a few times to optimize the operation and performance, to finally set at $50^\circ$.
+After the anomaly of March 2018, discussed later, the pointing strategy is more complex due to operational constraints.
 In addition to the uniformity of exposure across the sky, the rocking angle affects the average temperature of the spacecraft batteries: the larger the rocking angle, the more time is spent tilted away from the relatively warmer Earth, thus improving the cooling and increasing the mission lifetime.
 Within a given orbit, \fermi\ also executes a slow roll about the boresight to maintain an optimal orientation of the solar panels with respect to the Sun.

 \fermi\ can be set in pointed observation mode, so that the LAT points in the direction of a target.
 This can be requested from ground (e.g. for Target Of Opportunity observations, transients, etc.) or initiated autonomously (e.g. when the onboard analysis detects a GRB candidate satisfying given requirements).
-In pointing mode, the target is kept close to the boresight, but \mod{when} the Earth limb approaches the FOV, \fermi\ rotates to maintain a \mod{fixed} Earth avoidance angle (nominally \mod{set to} $20^\circ$) between LAT axis and Earth limb.
+In pointing mode, the target is kept close to the boresight, but when the Earth limb approaches the FOV, \fermi\ rotates to maintain a fixed Earth avoidance angle (nominally set to $20^\circ$) between LAT axis and Earth limb.
 In case an occultation occurs, the telescope switches to a roll along the Earth limb at a set angle (nominally $50^\circ$) with the appropriate speed to catch the target as it rises from occultation.

 Calibration runs are performed routinely to evaluate and monitor the instrument performance.
 These require running the instrument with a special configuration and/or with a specific attitude profile.